abstellgleis/wp-permalauts/readme.txt

 Plugin home: [WP Permalauts](http://permalauts.de/)

-= NEW in version 0.5.1.304 =
+= NEW in version 0.6.0.304 =

+Hopefully fixed a bug (which caused not to sanitize correctly).
+Better settings page.

-Permalauts can now sanitize permalinks of Posts, Pages, Categories and/or Taxonomies - selectable via Settings page.
+Permalauts can now sanitize permalinks of Posts, Pages, Categories and/or Taxonomies - selectable via settings page.
 Basic internationalization of plugin settings.
-(Languages so far: German/Deutsch, English)
+(Languages so far: German/Deutsch, English [default])

 So, please update!